rajgopav/BlackFridayDealFinder/ReadMe.md

 - Amazon(Complete)
 - Best Buy(Complete)
 - Target
-- Walmart
-- GameStop
-- Kohls
+- Nebraska Furniture Mart
+- Walmart(Done, but could use improvement)

 ## Next Steps

 A possible next step would be to create a django website to house and show all of these deals.
+Walmart could use some work as well as it is really weird with its HTML where some items have different HTML fields making it very difficult to scrape